kovyrin/fusion360_mpcnc_post_processor/README.md

 DIY CNC Fusion 360 CAM posts processor
 ====

-This is modified fork of https://github.com/martindb/mpcnc_posts_processor
+This is heavily modified fork of https://github.com/martindb/mpcnc_posts_processor focusing on making the post-processor better for Marlin-based MPCNC routers.

-CAM posts processor for use with Fusion 360 and [MPCNC](https://www.v1engineering.com/assembly/) with RAMPS or any 3-axis DIY CNC.
+CAM post-processor for Fusion 360 and [MPCNC](https://www.v1engineering.com/assembly/) with RAMPS or other Marlin-based control boards.
 Supported firmwares:
 - Marlin 2.0
-- Repetier firmware 1.0.3 (not tested. gcode is same as for Marlin)
+- Repetier firmware 1.0.3 (not tested, but gcode is should bne the same as for Marlin)
-- GRBL 1.1
-- RepRap firmware (Duet3d)

 Some design points:
 - Setup operation types: Milling, Water/Laser/Plasma
 - Support MM and Inches units (**but all properties MUST be set in MM**)
 - XY and Z independent travel speeds.
 Rapids are done with G0.
-- Arcs support on XY plane (Marlin/Repetier/RepRap) or all panes (Grbl)
+- Arcs support on XY plane
-- Tested with LCD display and SD card (built in tool change require printing from SD and LCD to restart)
+- Tested with LCD display and SD card (built in tool change requires printing from SD and LCD to restart)
-- Support for 3 different laser power using "cutting modes" (through, etch, vaporize)
+- Support for 3 different laser power levels using "cutting modes" (through, etch, vaporize)
 - Support 2 coolant channels.
 You may attach relays to control external devices - as example air jet valve.
-- Customizable level of verbosity of comments
+- Customizable level of verbosity for comments
 - Support line numbers
-- Support GRBL laser mode (**be noted that you probably to have enabled laser mode [$32=1](https://github.com/gnea/grbl/wiki/Grbl-v1.1-Laser-Mode)**)

 ![screenshot](/screenshot.jpg "screenshot")